fedor-rusak/svgGraphViewer/README.md

 TO-DO:

 * Listeners as basis for interactivity

-* SVG as main way to render things
+SVG as main way to render things (WIP):
+* all starts from svg element that has predefined #id on a web-page

 ## History

+## 0.12
+- got to SVG

 ## 0.11
 - basic graph data structure API finished